 By Scott Sterling Adapted from Libby Garst’s excellent pre-conference session at Building Expertise 2014, Rigorous Standards-Based Unit Planning – Math.
-We spent quite a bit of time last month bringing up the concept of unpacking a standard without going into much depth.
-Perhaps veterans are already quite comfortable with the concept, but it’s time for […]
+We have previously discussed the concept of unpacking a standard without going into much depth.
+Some veterans may already be quite comfortable with it, but it’s time for those who aren’t